 If you are a smoker

 Do smoke outside and always away from the quitter.

 Do keep your cigarettes, lighters, and matches out of sight.
 They might be triggers for your loved one to smoke.

-Don’t ever offer the quitter a smoke, even as a joke!
+Don’t ever offer the quitter a smoke or any other form of tobacco, even as a joke!

 Do join your loved one in their effort to quit.
 It’s better for your health and might be easier to do with someone else who is trying to quit, too.

-Call the American Cancer Society at 1-800-227-2345 to find out what resources might be available to help the person you love quit and stay quit.
+Call the American Cancer Society at 1-800-227-2345 to find out what resources might be available to help someone quit and stay quit.